colah/ByronTrialNotes/synthesis/arrest.md

 Byron came to the attention of the Police on June 15th as a"suspicious male" filming and taking pictures of the G20 security fence.
 A high-priority call was put out, and Byron was stopped by Constable Simon, who positioned Byron between the front of his car and himself, in the view of his vehicle's camera.
 Constable Simon was soon joined by Constables Coffin and Wong, who used their bikes to box in Byron.
 The officers questioned Byron, who refused to identify himself, asserting his right to not do so.
 In response, the Police threatened to charge him with jay-walking (despite having, the officers have admitted, no grounds), allowing them to arrest him if he did not identify himself.
 At this point, Byron identified himself.

 The police were deeply alarmed by this and, by the next day, Byron was under surveillance by a team of police officers.
-On 18th they observed that he went to "Tucker's Pottery Supply" and "Plastic World" but while this was considered very suspicious, police never went to the stores to find out what they sold.
+On June 18th, they observed that he went to "Tucker's Pottery Supply" and "Plastic World" but while this was considered very suspicious, police never went to the stores to find out what they sold.
 On the 21st, he bought gardening and barbecue supplies at the Home Depot.
 He spent the rest of the time around the house, some of it outdoors gardening or laying in a hammock.

-During this time, but apparently independently, "open source research" (ie. looking at publicly accessible information on the Internet) was conducted into Byron, in particular turning up his twitter stream, which the police found alarming.
+During this time, but apparently independently, "open source research" (ie. looking at publicly accessible information on the Internet) was conducted into Byron, in particular turning up his [twitter stream][twitter], which the police found alarming.

 Cumulatively, the observation and "open source research into the deep webs", raised sufficient concern for the police to seek a warrant to search Byron's house.
 The affidavit -- the document describing the reasons for the search which, when signed by a judge, becomes the warrant -- was written by one Officer French, an experienced and specially trained affiant.
 Since there is no defense attorney present when a warrant is signed, it is important that the affiant present both sides of the story, or, as they put it, be the 3 Fs: "Full, Fair, and Frank".